The threat is real. The danger is close. Stay informed.

 Missing Child Alert connects you directly to official government agencies and nonprofit organizations.
 We do not collect or store any tip information submitted through these links.
 Always contact local law enforcement in an emergency.

 🔒 No spam, ever.
 Unsubscribe anytime.
-One email per week maximum.
+Weekly roundup only — no daily emails.

 "Every child matters.
 Every prayer counts.
 Every action makes a difference."